-Workplace factor Example controls Success indicators Resources and support Present in a work environment where staff receive encouragement and support in the development of their interpersonal, emotional, and job skills.
+Workplace factor Example controls Success indicators Resources a Present in a work environment where staff receive encouragement and support in the development of their interpersonal, emotional, and job skills.
 Use induction and probation processes to ensure that all staff have clarity in their roles and responsibilities.
 Use the probation process to provide staff with regular check ins, support and guidance.
 Position descriptions are reviewed and adjusted as required Identify role models or mentors for new staff to strengthen and ensure the continuity of organisational culture.
 Emphasize the importance of "people skills" for all staff, and particularly for those in leadership roles.
 Provide regular performance feedback (formal and informal).
 Recognise when a task is done well and give constructive feedback on areas for improvement.
-Leaders and supervisors listen carefully to staff suggestions regarding career development, training and personal goals and how they can be included in the Workday Performance process.
+Leaders and supervisors listen carefully to staff suggestions regarding career development, training and personal goals and how they can be included in the PRDP process.
 Include in development plans, goals for interpersonal/emotional skill development, and review these in performance evaluations.
 Align training and development with the University's strategic plan and values so staff can see how their training contributes to their personal wellbeing and University objectives.
 Departments establish a budget to focus on external staff training and development relevant to their discipline.
 Encourage secondment applications to offer development opportunities in other areas of the University.
 Use higher duties allowances and acting arrangements to strengthen career progression prospects.
 Explore Outside Support Program for research development/collaboration.
 Staff receive feedback at work that helps them grow and develop.
 Supervisors are open to staff ideas for taking on new opportunities and challenges.
 Staff have opportunities to advance within their organisation.
-The organisation values staff ongoing growth and development.
-Staff have the opportunity to develop their "people skills" at work.
-Performance review and development program policy and procedure Your growth matters LinkedIn Learning WATTLE leadership program Outside studies program policy/procedure Manager assist Career assist
+The organisation values the ongoing growth and development of staff.
+Staff have the opportunity to develop their 'people skills' at work.
+Performance and procedure LinkedIn Lear WATTLE lead Outside Studi Manager Assist Career Assist